 So what is a “claim”?

 Most homeowner insurance policies will provide coverage of roof damage caused by unpreventable reasons like wind and hail.
 The homeowner can file a claim to their insurance company to receive proper settlement for that damage.
 Currently, an inspector or adjuster will physically go to the site, climb a ladder, and take images to verify that claim.
 As you can imagine, climbing onto a roof can be dangerous and can take much longer than flying a drone to take those same images.
 We understand that time is money, and that is exactly where drone inspection comes in.

-DroneBase has partnered with leading enterprises in the space to bring drone tech for insurance claims.
+DroneBase has partnered with leading enterprises in the space to provide the highest quality drone inspection services for insurance claims.
 This is the first major deployment, specifically in the midwest where wind and hail damage is more prevalent.

 A typical mission takes about 20-30 minutes and involves the same shot list for every property with a guaranteed payout of $70.
 The traditional inspector would usually take over an hour and be 2-3x more expensive, not including the increased safety risk standing on a roof.